 Sampling Activity Target

-Food samples (products submitted for analysis/report) As appropriate, according to intelligence, complaints and identified trends
+Food samples (products submitted for analysis/report) Approximately 80% of budget allocation

-Feeding stuffs samples As appropriate
+Feeding stuffs samples 3 As appropriate

-- Inspections prompted by application for registration under a code that requires Annex II HACCP to be in place.
-The need for a visit will be assessed individually. - The value given is an estimated target; actual numbers of such businesses that should be registered under the feed categories are undetermined. - Samples may be taken in response to complaints and investigations.
+- 1. Inspections prompted by application for registration under a code that requires Annex II HACCP to be in place.
+The need for a visit will be assessed individually. - 2.
+The value given is an estimated target; actual numbers of such businesses that should be registered under the feed categories are undetermined. - 3.
+Samples may be taken in response to complaints and investigations.